norswap/.emacs.d/README.md

 - Merging the file `regedit/openwith.reg` with the registry add an "open with emacs" item to the context menu of all files.

-# Mac OSX Shell Integration
+# macOS Integration

-To install on OSX, run the file `setup/osx_setup.sh`.
+To install on macOS, run the file `mac/setup.sh`.
 Here's what it does:

-- Install Emacs from homebrew.

-- Make sure `emacs` and `emacsclient` refer to the newly installed emacs, not to the version of emacs bundled by default by OSX (those are backuped to `emacs_old` and `emacsclient_old`.

-- Add a custom Emacs app to your applications.
-This application behaves like `em.sh`, but it is an application, which means you can open files with it from finder, etc.
+- Add a custom Emacs app (`Em.app`) to your applications.
+This application behaves like `em`, but it is an application, which means you can open files with it from finder, etc. You should not use `Emacs.app` to open files (which depending on versions, either does not work, or does unfortunate stuff like opening a new frame (macOS window) each time).

-The net result of this is that you'll have an "Emacs.app" in your `/Applications` folder, which you can use to start the daemon, or bring up a frame.
-The app that is shown in your dock is the original Emacs app installed by Homebrew however.
-It cannot be used to launch emacs.
+- Add anoter app named `EmacsFinderOpen.app` to your applications.
+This app can be cmd-dragged (or ctrl-dragged if you inverted controls like I did) to the Finder's toolbar.
+There, clicking on it open the Finder's selection in Emacs.

+- Add a new "Open with Emacs" service (called "quick action" since macOS Catalina) that will notably display when you right-click a file.
+Can also be added to the touchbar.

+You can script file associations instead of going through the normal `right click > get info > open with > change for all` route.

-To associate files types with emacs, use [duti](https://github.com/moretension/duti/releases).
-The bundle identifier is `eu.norswap.Emacs`. e.g.,
+To do so, use [duti](https://github.com/moretension/duti/releases).
+The bundle identifier is `com.norswap.Emacs`. e.g.,

-    duti -s eu.norswap.Emacs .txt all
+    duti -s com.norswap.Emacs .txt all

-You can autostart emacs by adding the .app to `System Preferences > Uers & Groups > Login Items`.
+You can autostart emacs by adding `Emacs.app` to `System Preferences > Uers & Groups > Login Items`.

-If you're into such frivolity, you can give the app a nice icon to be shown in spotlight or launchpad.
-Using the Finder, navigate to `/usr/local/Cellar/emacs/24.5`, right click on `Emacs.app`, and click on Show Package Contents.
-Do the same for `/Applications/Emacs.app`.
-Copy the `Emacs.icns` file from `Contents/Resources` of the app in `Cellar` to the `Contents/Resources` of the app in `Applications` one.
-Delete `applet.icns` and rename `Emacs.icns` to `applet.icns` in the `Applications` app.

 At the command line, note that `emacs` will always open in the terminal.
 As it does try to set up a server, this command should never be used.